-Traditionally, the father is a breadwinner.
-He works hard at his job to support his family.
-By the end of the twentieth century the emphasis on fathering had shifted to one of involvement.
-The “involved father” was an active, nurturant father.
+Traditionally, the father has primarily been a breadwinner: he works hard at his job to financially support his family.
+He is also a hero to his children, and a model of masculinity to his boys.
+By the end of the twentieth century the scope of fatherhood had expanded to include involvement.
+The “involved father” is an active, nurturant father.
 In 2015, the concept of the “relational father,” a father who is devoted to and invested in the development of his offspring was added to the lexicon.
-So the role of the father has changed over time.
-“So, does this expanded job description came with benefits?”
-Fathers will be happy to know the following:

 Bergman, S.J.
 (1991).
 Men’s psychological development: A relational perspective.
 Work in Progress, No. 48.
 Wellesley, MA: Stone Center Working Paper Series.

 Hass, A. (1994).
 The gift of fatherhood: How men’s lives are transformed by their children.
 New York: Simon & Schuster.

 Coltrane, S. (1995).
 The future of fatherhood: Social, demographic, and economic influences on men’s family involvements.
 In W. Mars igloo (Ed.), Fatherhood: Contemporary theory, research and social policy (255-274).
 Thousand Oaks: Sage Publications.

 Biddulph, S. (1995).
 Manhood: An action plan for changing men’s lives (2 ed.).
 Sydney: Finch Publishing.

 Palkovitz, R. (2002).
 Involved fathering and men’s adult development.
 Mahwah, N. J.: Lawrence Erlbaum Associates.

 Watson-Phillips, Carol.
 (2017).
 Co-identity with son is core component in father’s development: Same-gendered Father/Son relationships foster relational development in fathers.

 Justin V Di Giulio.
 Are leaders made or born?
 January 2014